checkout/frames-android/README.md

 ```

 ## Make a payment with a hosted CVV
-Use our CVV component to make a compliant payment with a saved card in regions where sending a CVV is always mandatory.
+Use our CVV component to make a compliant saved card payment in regions where sending a CVV is always mandatory.

 Within this flow, we will securely tokenise the CVV and return a CVV token to your application layer, which you can then use to continue the payment flow with.